Tushar-Indurjeeth/Nano-POS/README.md

 ## Trade-offs

-- **Raw SQL vs. ORM:** While raw SQL offers fine-grained control and potential performance benefits, it increases development time, requires careful query management, and lacks the type safety and schema migration benefits of a full ORM (like Prisma, which is present as a dev dependency but not used at runtime for queries).
+- **Raw SQL vs. ORM:** While raw SQL offers fine-grained control and potential performance benefits, it increases development time, requires careful query management, and lacks the type safety and schema migration benefits of a full ORM.
 - **Client-side Product Search:** The product search functionality is implemented client-side.
 This approach is simple to develop but may not scale efficiently for very large product datasets, as all products are initially fetched and filtered in the browser.
 A server-side search would be more scalable for extensive inventories.

 ## Known Limitations